 Equifax’s 2017 data breach was a textbook case of insecure design.
 A known vulnerability in Apache Struts wasn’t patched, which gave attackers their way in.
 But the deeper problem was how the systems were structured.

-The network lacked internal boundaries, and when attackers were inside the system.
-They had access to everything.
+The network lacked internal boundaries, and when attackers were inside the system, they had access to everything.
 Logging was insufficient and alerts failed to trigger.

 It wasn’t just a patch that failed, it was the entire design that wasn’t built to catch or contain an attack.